grange85/ahfow-www/_posts/2024-08-29-my-record-collection-166-guitarrorists-2xlp.md

 - guitarrorists
 - various artists
 - no.6 records
+date: 2024-08-29 00:00 +0000
 ---
 When I posted about the CD version of Guitarrorists back near the beginning of this series (18 months ago!)
 I was rather casually dismissive of it, just saying that I don't listen to it much and clearly didn't really have the inclination to post much more than that.
 This time round I felt I should try harder...

-{% ahfowimage "url" "caption" %}
+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/guitarrorists-2-lp.jpg" "Gutarrorists = Player + Instrument (2xLP)" %}

 ... but, it's hard work - too much of it is lacking in melody and beauty, too much of it sound like _exercises_ or _experiments_ and therefore are a little hard on the ears.
-I tried, and a few beauties do sneak in, but not enough and some of the less beautiful ones overstay their welcome - I can just about tolerate a 90 second experiment but any that are over three minutes are trying my patience.
+I tried, and a few beauties do sneak in, but not enough and even some of the nicer ones overstay their welcome - I can just about tolerate a 90 second experiment but any that are over three minutes are trying my patience.

 I didn't think to take notes as I listened so, I guess I need to listen to it again to identify the ones I liked.
 That'll be me listening to the whole thing three times in 18 months, more times than the 30 years previously I suspect!

+Here are a few that I rather liked - there may be others... but not that many!

+ - I Really Can't Say - Kathy Korniloff
+ - Mariposa - Marc Gentry
+ - West Broadway - Dean Wareham
+ - Dark Field - Nick Saloman
+ - Here - Lee Ranaldo (although at five and a half minutes it's way too long!)

+_(basically, if you want my love steer clear of that distortion pedal)_

-It does earn points however for being in a gatefold sleeve and therefore has sleeve notes and credits that are actually big enough to read - here's what it says about Dean's contribution:
+The LP does however earn points however for being in a gatefold sleeve and therefore has sleeve notes and credits that are actually big enough to read - here's what it says about Dean's contribution:

 <blockquote>
 <em>Dean Wareham</em> has traded in the galaxie 500 for a clean, quiet electric car and enrolled in an abnormal psych. course at n.y.u.